 Mark is a unique combination of preacher, worship leader, songwriter & missionary.
 Seeking, struggling, and striving to be a pilgrim, his eclectic spiritual journey thus far includes over 26 years of ministry in North America, Scotland & Africa.
 He has a great passion & love for music, travel, learning & culture.
 As a lifelong learner, Mark holds a Master of Divinity from Beeson Divinity School and a Doctor of Ministry in Christian Worship from Erskine Seminary under the direction of Dr. Hughes Oliphant Old.
 He is also the author of the book Worship Under The Influence: Rediscovering the Joy of Acceptable Worship.

 He is a lover of all things Scottish, including his wife Dawn, who hails from Aberdeen where they lived for a number of years.
 He has previously served in Scotland as an associate pastor, and in America as a college minister and worship pastor.
-Committed to international missions, he is frequently invited as an adjunct professor to teach an undergraduate and master's Theology of Worship course at Ambassador International University (AIU) in Zambia.
+Committed to international missions, he serves as an adjunct professor teaching an undergraduate and master's Theology of Worship course at Ambassador International University (AIU) in Zambia.

 Browse the site to find out more — listen to the music, read some articles & check out the photos of his ministry & travels.
 Staying open to wherever God might lead has made for a fascinating & intriguing story.
 Perhaps it might inspire you to hear God’s call & risk traveling a new road with Him on your own journey of faith.